DataDevils/DataBootCamp/docs/Unit3_Part1_Tableau.md

 ## Exercise 4.
 Bar charts by state and category

+Our next Tableau exercise aims to replicate this plot of geographic distribution of water use by category published by the USGS ([source](https://water.usgs.gov/watuse/east-west-2010.html)):

 ![USGS Bar chart](https://water.usgs.gov/watuse/images/category-pages/2010/east-west-categories-2010.png)

+#### Steps:

-- Create a new worksheet, rename it `State Water Use`
+- Create a new worksheet, rename it `State Water Use`.

 - Drag the `Withdrawal MGD` field into the **Rows** shelf.